MichalBastrzyk/nextjs-starter-kit/docs/requirements/image-uploader.md

 ## UI/UX Requirements

-- [ ] Intuitive drag-and-drop interface
+- [ ] Utilize the built-in drag-and-drop interface from `FileUpload` component
-- [ ] Clear visual feedback during upload process
+- [ ] Leverage the component's progress indicators for clear visual feedback
-- [ ] Error states with helpful messages
+- [ ] Implement appropriate error states using the component's error handling
-- [ ] Loading states with appropriate fallbacks
+- [ ] Create consistent loading states with appropriate fallbacks
-- [ ] Modern, responsive design aligned with application style guide
+- [ ] Ensure the component styling aligns with the application style guide
-- [ ] Accessibility considerations (keyboard navigation, screen readers)
+- [ ] Verify accessibility compatibility of the component (keyboard navigation, screen readers)

 ## Security Requirements